skai111/db48x/doc/commands/dirs.md

 ## StoreAdd (STO+)
-Add to the content of a variable
+Add a value to the content of a variable

-## StoreSubtract (STO-)
+## StoreSub (STO-)
-Subtract from the contents of a variable
+Subtract a value from the contents of a variable

-## StoreMultiply (STO×)
+## StoreMul (STO×)
-Multiply contents of a variable
+Multiply the contents of a variable by a value

-## StoreDivide (STO÷)
+## StoreDiv (STO÷)
+Divide the contents of a variable by a value

+## RecallAdd (RCL+)
+Add the content of a variable to a value on the stack

+## RecallSub (RCL-)
+Subtract the contents of a variable from a value on a stack

+## RecallMul (RCL×)
+Multiply a value on the stack by the contents of a variable

+## RecallDiv (RCL÷)
-Divide the content of a variable
+Divide a value on the stack by the contents of a variable

 ## Increment (INCR)